Introduction

 Why French Press Coffee Matters for Restaurants and Cafes

-- Superior flavor – The metal mesh filter allows natural oils and fine particles to remain, producing a richer mouthfeel and more complex flavor profile than paper-filtered methods.
-Studies from the Specialty Coffee Association show that immersion brewing extracts more aromatic compounds than drip.
+French press uses a metal mesh filter that allows natural oils and fine particles to remain, producing a richer mouthfeel and more complex flavor profile than paper-filtered methods.
+Research from the Specialty Coffee Association shows that immersion brewing extracts more aromatic compounds than drip, resulting in a cup that highlights origin characteristics—especially with

-- Low equipment cost – A commercial-grade French press costs $30–$80, far less than an espresso machine.
+A commercial-grade French press costs $30–$80, far less than an espresso machine.
 This makes it an easy add-on for cafés or restaurants testing specialty coffee.
+Additionally,

-- Speed and simplicity – Once the recipe is dialed in, any barista can produce consistent results.
+Once the recipe is dialed in, any barista can produce consistent results.
 No electricity, no complicated maintenance.
+This simplicity reduces training time—especially when paired with proper

 How to Offer French Press Coffee in Your Restaurant